grubdragon/grubdragon.github.io/about.md

 I am a Software Engineer, but I fancy applying engineering everywhere.

 I really believe in the power of data to interpret life.
-I'm interested in the cross-pollination of engineering fields to solve the problems.
+I'm interested in the cross-pollination of engineering fields to solve problems.

 I think the future of living will look like multi-storied cities with deep integration of nature.
 My gut on the future of work is towards hybrid - one where different people spend some months apart, then a month together - with a room in their homes optimized for working.